 An overview of global inequalities in the supply and consumption of resources

 The consumption of resources across the world varies significantly.
-Typically, high-income countries (HICs) consume more than low-income countries (LICs).
-The main challenge is not having enough resources but that the resources that do exist are unevenly distributed.
-As a LIC develops so too does its demand for resources.
+High-income countries (HICs) typically consume more than low-income countries (LICs).
+The main challenge is not having enough resources, but the existing resources are unevenly distributed.
+As a LIC develops, so too does its demand for resources.
 This growth in demand, along with population growth, leads to a shortage of resources.

 The average calorie consumption in the UK is 3450 kilocalories.
 However, in a LIC such as Eritrea, it is 1590 kilocalories.
-There is a clear relationship between areas of greatest population growth and the areas that have the highest levels of undernourishment.
+There is a clear relationship between areas with the greatest population growth and the areas with the highest undernourishment levels.

 Water supply around the world is limited and unequally distributed.
-In order to compare water consumption between countries, a water footprint can be calculated.
-This is the total amount of water used per day, for things such as drinking and washing.
-It also includes the water it takes to produce energy, food, goods and recycling.
-The world average water footprint is 1,240 litres per person.
+To compare water consumption between countries, a water footprint can be calculated.
+This is the total amount of daily water used for things such as drinking and washing.
+It also includes the water needed to produce energy, food, goods and recycling.
+The world’s average water footprint is 1,240 litres per person.
 The USA has a water footprint of 2,483 litres per person, whereas Bangladesh is 896 litres per person.

 Total water footprint per capita in the period 1996-2005 – source: Mekonnen, M.M. and Hoekstra, A.Y.
 (2011)

 The map below shows areas that suffer water scarcity.
-Some countries do not have enough water due to physical factors such as a lack of rainfall.
-Others experience economic scarcity which means they do not have the money to access water.
+Some countries lack water due to physical factors such as a lack of rainfall.
+Others experience economic scarcity, meaning they do not have the money to access water.

 As with water and food, there are considerable differences in energy consumption between countries.
-The richest billion people consume 50 percent of the world’s energy.
-Only 4 percent of the world’s energy is consumed by the poorest 1 percent.
+The wealthiest billion people consume 50 per cent of the world’s energy.
+Only 4 per cent of the world’s energy is consumed by the poorest 1 per cent.

 Demands for energy resources are increasing in LICs and NEEs as they develop economically.
-As industry develops, farming becomes mechanised and urbanisation occurs there is a rapid growth in energy consumption.
+As industry develops, farming becomes mechanised, and urbanisation occurs, energy consumption is rapidly growing.

 Food – The UK has a moderate climate, largely influenced by the Atlantic Ocean, which supports plenty of rainfall and mild temperatures.
-The UK is one of the most efficient producers of food in the world, benefitting from generally fertile soils, gentle relief in the south and east and advanced technologies.
+The UK is one of the world’s most efficient producers of food, benefitting from generally fertile soils, gentle relief in the south and east and advanced technologies.

-Water – The west of the country is typically wetter than the east, however, water can be transfered from areas of surplus to areas of deficit.
-Despite this imbalance of supply and demand water supply is rarely an issue.
+Water – The west of the country is typically wetter than the east.
+However, water can be transferred from surplus to deficit areas.
+Although this imbalance of supply and demand, water supply is rarely an issue.

 Energy – The Uk has considerable fossil fuel resources.
-In the past coal was the main source of energy, however, oil and gas is now more widely used.
-There are considerable reserves or oil and gas beneath the North Sea.
-The UK has a number of nuclear power plants, such as Hinkley Point and Sizewell, which use imported uranium.
-The UK has significant potential for renewable energy, with considerable investments are being made in off-shore wind farms such as those off the coast of the East Riding of Yorkshire.
-The UK has around 35% of global offshore wind capacity installed and seven of the ten largest offshore wind farm in the world.
+In the past, coal was the main energy source; however, oil and gas are now more widely used.
+There are considerable reserves of oil and gas beneath the North Sea.
+The UK has several nuclear power plants, such as Hinkley Point and Sizewell, which use imported uranium.
+The UK has significant potential for renewable energy, with considerable investments being made in offshore wind farms such as those off the coast of the East Riding of Yorkshire.
+The UK has around 35% of global offshore wind capacity installed and seven of the world’s ten largest offshore wind farms.

 The demand for food in the UK